Artificial Intelligence (AI)

 For staff:

-Teachmate AI and Copilot and Canva
+Teachmate AI, Microsoft Copilot and Canva

 We remain committed to using AI responsibly to enhance learning while ensuring that all students stay safe, informed, and compliant with educational regulations.
 In line with government guidance, we will continue to communicate openly about how AI is used throughout our school.